 Are There Any Risks of Using Epsom Salt for Pregnant Women?

 Many people may use Epsom salt for all the above purposes as it is easily available and not very expensive.
-But always consult a doctor first before you start using it before getting pregnant or when you are pregnant.
-Especially if you plan to use Epsom salt in your bath more than once or twice.
-In rare cases, it may have a negative effect on pregnant women who have heart or kidney problems.
+But always consult a doctor first when you plan to use use it, whether it is before or after you conceive, especially if you want to use Epsom salt in your bath more than once or twice.
+As mentioned earlier, it may, in rare cases, have a negative effect on pregnant women with heart or kidney problems.
 Epsom salts take away fluid from the intestines and shift them to other body parts.
-While this regulates bowel movement, it can also cause cramping in the intestines and contractions which can lead to pregnancy complications.
+While this regulates bowel movement, it can also cause cramping in the intestines and contractions, which can lead to pregnancy complications.
 More so in the case, if you have a miscarriage history.

 Can You Consume Epsom Salt During Pregnancy?

-Drinking Epsom salt while pregnant is dangerous.
+Drinking Epsom salt during pregnancy is dangerous.
 Never drink it or inject it into your body by force.
 In rare cases, magnesium poisoning can happen.
 Use it only to mix in your baths.

 Epsom salt baths can provide much-needed relief for pregnant women by easing their joint pains, itches and other irritating pregnancy symptoms.
-So if you are pregnant, go ahead and take a nice long Epsom salt soak, but only after consulting your doctor!
+If you are pregnant, go ahead and take a nice long Epsom salt soak, but only after consulting your doctor!

 Also Read: Epsom Salt Bath for Infants and Children